spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-streams/12-monitoring.md

 - `application.guid`: Unique instance identifier of the application instance that reports the metrics
 - `application.index`: Application instance ID (when available)

-If the Data Flow server is started with the `spring.cloud.dataflow.grafana-info.url` property pointing to your Grafana URL, the Grafana feature is enabled and the Data Flow UI provides you with Grafana buttons that can open a particular dashboard for a given stream, application, or application instance.
+If the Data Flow server is started with the `spring.cloud.dataflow.metrics.dashboard.url` property pointing to your Grafana URL, the Grafana feature is enabled and the Data Flow UI provides you with Grafana buttons that can open a particular dashboard for a given stream, application, or application instance.
 The following screenshots illustrate these buttons, look for the spiral icon.

 ![Stream List Monitoring](images/grafana-scdf-ui-buttons-apps.png)